 At THE NEW INSTITUTE we believe it will take a shared commitment by all its fellows and partners to be open to fundamental debates.
 We must question cherished habits, and provide ample space for thorough reflection as well as cross-sectoral cooperation.
 It is with this in mind that we will strive to establish a high trust culture of creativity.
 We will endeavor to break new ground intellectually, in our shared mission to develop pathways for viable solutions.
 We should be prepared to overcome resistance in favour of required changes that will have to be made systemically and sustainably.
 Ultimately, we hope to harvest the potential of these knowledge gains so that they will provide substantial foundations on which tomorrow’s world can be built.
 Creativity, creative thinking and creative expression will guide us.

-Wilhelm Krull is the founding director of THE NEW INSTITUTE.
+Wilhelm Krull was a founding director of THE NEW INSTITUTE.